-I left Melbourne and Australia, a few years ago but I still remember my time there perfectly, I also remember that when I lived in Melbourne, people who were visiting for a few days would often say that there isn’t anything to do in Melbourne or they don’t know what to do in Melbourne as it’s not an iconic City like Sydney.
+I left Melbourne a few years ago, I lived there for 15 months out of my 24 months whilst on a working holiday visa, but I still remember my time there perfectly.
+I love Melbourne so much, it really is the best City in the World!
+However I remember that when I lived in Melbourne, people I knew who were visiting for a few days would often contact me to say that there isn’t anything to do in Melbourne or they don’t know what to do in Melbourne as it’s not an iconic City like Sydney, and I continue to hear that even now.

-I totally understand that initially, however there is so much to do and see in Melbourne and I always used to say that its is one of those cities that you need to live in to really understand, and you need to spend time exploring the best suburbs of Melbourne outside of the CBD.
+I totally understand that initially, however there really is so much to do and see in Melbourne.
+The thing is that Melbourne is one of those cities that you need to live in to really understand, and you need to spend time exploring the best suburbs of Melbourne outside of the CBD.
 I loved Melbourne because it felt so local and quirky!

 (I wanted to use all of my photos from Melbourne, they aren’t the prettiest because I was by no means interested in blogging or photography back then but I think they make the points more special and personal.)